-The properties involved in transporting water for human use are inscribed for their architectural and engineering importance.
-These are the three Roman aqueducts in Segovia, Tarragona and Pont du Gard, and the Padre Tembleque aqueduct in Mexico.
+The properties on the List that are involved in transporting water for human use are inscribed for their architectural and engineering importance.
+These are the three Roman aqueducts in Segovia, Tarragona, Spain, and Pont du Gard, France, and the Padre Tembleque aqueduct in Mexico.
 Each is recognised for the technical skill of planning and construction to which they are testament.
-The 11th century Rani-ki-Vav Stepwell is a characteristic typology developed in India for accessing and storing ground water with a monumental architectural design.
+The 11th century Rani-ki-Vav Stepwell in India is a characteristic typology with a monumental architectural design developed for accessing and storing ground water.
 The Gothic Maulbronn Monastery in Germany includes elements of a 13th century monastic water system.

 The only dams which are inscribed are along canal navigations.
-Two are part of the Canal du Midi, built to hold feed water for the summit level.
-St Ferréol (1667-1671) is an earth dam with low masonry revetment walls, while the masonry buttress dam at Lampy, added in 1777-81, was the second of that type to be built in Europe.
-The 1826-32 Jones Falls Dam is on the Rideau Canal in Canada.
+Two are part of the Canal du Midi in France, which were raised to retain feed water for the summit level.
+St Ferréol (1667-

+1671) is an earth dam with low masonry revetment walls, while the masonry buttress dam at Lampy, added in 1777-81, was the second of that type to be built in Europe.
+The 1826-32 Jones Falls Dam forms part of the Rideau Canal in Canada.